rdbliss/rdbliss.github.io/_posts/2020-01-17-hypercube-sums-and-exponential-families.md

 # Products, products, products

-Despite what I just said about hypercube sums being weird, they are actually natural to consider.
-If you ever want to expand a product of binomials into a sum, then you are secretly doing a hypercube sum: Given the product
+Despite what I just said about hypercube sums being weird, they are actually quite natural objects.
+If you ever want to expand a product of binomials into a sum, then you are secretly thinking about hypercube sums.
+Given the product

 $$\prod_{k = 1}^n (a_k + b_k),$$